wimstockman/Kaleidoscope-SimpleKeyColormapper/README.md

-# Kaleidoscope-SimpleKeyColormapper-
+# keyboardio-simple-keymap-gen
-Remap your Keyboardio and assign LED color to each key per layer using a calc sheet
+A  simple keymapper layer creator with use of calc sheet

+Usage:

+Edit the file keymapper.ods

+Export the file as csv file

+Run generate-ino.sh $HOME/Model01-Firmware/Model01-Firmware.ino

+and flash it to your keyboardio